-The City of Central Falls has an adjusted 2014 MHI of $30,522^{20}$ and an average unemployment rate of $9.6\%^{21}$ in 2014The City of Central Falls does not have an estimated annual amount spent on emergency sewer repairs even though the average age of the sewer pipe is 100 years old.
-The estimated annual replacement costs for sanitary sewer is 8680,000 and they do not have storm sewer infrastructure.
-If the capital costs were equated to a city bill and the capital component was financed at 4% for 20 years then the combined median bill for the City's and NBC's costs would increase from 445.62 in 2014 to 8804.77 in 2026, with a city portion of 868.14.
+The City of Central Falls has an adjusted 2014 MHI of \$30,52220 and an average unemployment rate of 9.6%21 in 2014.
+The City of Central Falls does not have an estimated annual amount spent on emergency sewer repairs even though the average age of the sewer pipe is 100 years old.
+The estimated residential portion of the annual replacement costs for sanitary collection system is \$414,000 and they do not have storm sewer infrastructure.
+If the capital costs were equated to a city bill and the capital component was financed at 4% for 20 years then the combined median bill for the City's and NBC's costs would increase from \$445.62 in 2014 to \$804.77 in 2026, with a city portion of \$68.14.
 Due to the low income levels in the City of Central Falls, the combined bill quickly puts nearly all households over the 2% high burden threshold for affordability as shown in Table 1-31.